 so as to assure that most of them can be engaged in full-time study.

 Initially, funds for financial assistance to the doctoral students

-usually come from institutional sources.
-As the program develops and
+usually must come from institutional sources.
+As the program develops

-achieves distinction, it increasingly shall attract support from government,
+and achieves distinction, it increasingly shall attract support from

-should be a carefully planned and systematic program with a degree
+be a carefully planned and systematic program of study and a degree

 plan which is clear, comprehensive, and generally uniform but which